Skip to Content

 Explore the Constellation

-Fannie Lou Hamer Testifying at the Democratic National Convention, 1964
+Fannie Lou Hamer Testifying at the DNC

 Fannie Lou Townsend Hamer was born in Montgomery County, Mississippi, in 1917.
 She worked as a sharecropper from childhood into her adult years when she was also forcibly sterilized - experiences that prompted her social activism and concern for racial justice.
 She was engaged with the Student Non-Violent Coordinating Committee when she and other African Americans attempted to register to vote.
 Hamer, who could read and write, was denied the right to vote based on a literacy test.
 She was arrested with her fellow registrants and endured a debilitating beating from the police.
 Hamer was fired from her job simply because she exercised her 15th amendment right to vote.
 She went on to co-found the Mississippi Freedom Democratic Party and testified before Congress about voting rights and representation.